somrajroy/AWS3TierArchitecturewithTFModules/README.md

 ##### Overall learnings
 - `Terraform Automation`: Experience the efficiency of infrastructure-as-code using Terraform.
 Rapidly deploy the complex Cloud architectures with ease.<br/>
 - Terraform structure and naming conventions & variable declarations <br/>
-- `Modular Flexibility`: Understand the efficiency & productivity of official AWS Terraform modules, enabling seamless customization and easy integration with specific needs.<br/>
+- `Modular Flexibility`: Understand the efficiency & productivity of official AWS Terraform modules, enabling seamless customization and easy integration with specific needs.
+The DRY and KISS principles incorporated in the official AWS Terraform modules contribute to modular design and consistent approach.
+With reusable building blocks, development teams can create complex cloud infrastructures while maintaining a clean, uncluttered codebase.<br/>
 - `Clean code and reusable code in Terraform`.
 Leveraged [official Terraform Modules](https://www.hashicorp.com/blog/terraform-modules-on-aws) instead of reinventing the wheel <br/>
 - [Terraform remote state using AWS S3](https://developer.hashicorp.com/terraform/language/settings/backends/s3) and [state locking using Dynamodb](https://developer.hashicorp.com/terraform/language/settings/backends/configuration).
 To ensure the reliability and consistency of AWS infrastructure :- have implemented state storage in AWS S3 and DynamoDB.
 This provides with a secure and scalable mechanism for storing and retrieving critical state information.<br/>
+- `DRY and KISS principles of software development` : The official AWS Terraform modules in the Terraform Registry adhere to the DRY principle, promoting code reusability and minimizing duplication enabling development teams to avoid repetition and consolidate their infrastructure codebase efficiently. when the codebase is DRY then its easier to maintain and scale.
+The modules also adhere to KISS principles (systems work best if they are kept simple rather than
+   complicated).
+Simplicity and elegance are core of the official AWS Terraform modules.
+The modules encapsulate complex AWS resource configurations into easy-to-use interfaces, where users only need to provide a few inputs to create or manage an AWS resource. <br/>
-- Terraform best Practices<br/>
+- `Terraform best Practices`<br/>

 ##### Project Overview